sergiopaglialunga/Cloud-computing-with-AWS/README.md

 - start npm
 - the app should be available on port 3000

-4) Create a new EC2 instance to install Mongodb on it
+3) Create a new EC2 instance to install Mongodb on it

-5) Create a new security group for the new EC2 instance
+- Create a new security group for the new EC2 instance

 - configure 2 rules:

 1- SSH, port 22, myIP
-2- HTTP, PORT 27017
+2- HTTP, PORT 27017: allow the EC2 with the app to connect with the db

     sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv D68FA50FEA312927